deaneyang/blog/_posts/2022-07-31-Connection.md

 s: M \rightarrow B
 $$
 such that $\pi(s(m)) = m$ for any $m \in M$.
 It should be considered to be the generalization of the graph of a function.
-In particular, given a map $f: M \rightarrow F$, the graph of $f$, given by
+In particular, given a manifold $F$ and a map $f: M \rightarrow F$, the graph of $f$, given by
 $$
 s(m) = (m, f(m)),\ m \in M,
 $$